Pension plans provide safe, guaranteed income in retirement

 In Jack’s case, he works for the Alberta Government.
-His advisor told him he could move money out of his pension before the age of 55, which is correct but was not aware that he had to quit to move the money out.
+His advisor told him he could move money out of his pension before the age of 55, which is correct but he was not aware that he had to quit to move the money out.
 In most cases, especially for defined benefit pension plans, the only way you can move pension money out of the pension is to sever ties with the employer.
 Make sure your financial advisor is knowledgeable and qualified to advise on pensions.

 Any pension decision should be made with care especially the decision to move money to a LIRA.
 Essentially, you have only one chance to make the right decision.
 All pension decisions are irreversible and irrevocable.
 Once you make a decision, you can’t go back and reverse the decision.
-Make sure you take you time and be very, very careful before you react too quickly.
+Make sure you take your time and be very, very careful before you react too quickly.

 When it comes to pensions, every situation is unique.
 Jack knew other people who moved their pensions out to a LIRA so he thought he should consider it too.
 The only way you can make the right decision about pensions is to crunch your own numbers.
 Many people have a tendency to look at other people and drawing comparison but this is foolish analysis.
-Just because it made sense for someone else, it does not mean Jack should too.
-Be careful about using rules of thumb and over simplified analysis.
+Jack’s pension is based on his age, his spouse’s age, his years of service, his salary information, etc. Just because it made sense for someone else, it does not mean Jack should too.
+Be careful about using rules of thumb and oversimplified analysis.

 Getting unbiased help with pension advice is not easy.
 Most pension representatives are not allowed to provide advice as to whether you should or should not take your pension.
-On the other hand, going to financial advisor can have some flaws too because most financial advisors make money only if they get the asset to manage.
+On the other hand, going to a financial advisor can have some flaws too because most financial advisors make money only if they get the asset to manage.
 Thus it is much better to pay someone a fee to do the analysis.
 Wherever you seek help in making this very important process, make sure the analysis is balanced.
 There are pros and cons to every decision.
 You need to be aware of both before you can make the right decision.